 Study and modeling of electromechanical components and systems.
 Characterizes linear systems by impulse response, convolution, correlation, and transfer function.
-Study of

-127 convolution, correlation, and database including filters and their effects.
+Study of continuous and discrete signals including filters and their effects.
 Examines transform methods such as Fourier series and transforms, FFT, Laplace transforms and Z transforms via MATLAB simulation environment.
 Prerequisites: ELE320, MEE340.